twbs/bootstrap/site/content/docs/5.1/components/placeholders.md

 {{< /example >}}

 {{< callout info >}}
 The use of `aria-hidden="true"` only indicates that the element should be hidden to screen readers.
-The *loading* behavior of the placeholder depends on how authors will actually use the placeholder styles, how they plan to update things, etc. Some JavasSript code may be needed to *swap* the state of the placeholder and inform AT users of the update.
+The *loading* behavior of the placeholder depends on how authors will actually use the placeholder styles, how they plan to update things, etc. Some JavaScript code may be needed to *swap* the state of the placeholder and inform AT users of the update.
 {{< /callout >}}

 ### Width